 As the day came to a close, we filed back in to the centre of the park, where Main Street, USA, meets the various themed areas.
 This is where Cinderella’s Castle (better known as Disney Castle) is situated, and it is above that castle that the nightly fireworks display occurs.
 Tonight was no exception.

 After all the excitement we stopped by a souvenir shop, where Kat bought some things.
-While Amelia and I were waiting by the counter, we noticed that the lone pair of hats sitting next to us carried a special message from the universe.
+While The Missus and I were waiting by the counter, we noticed that the lone pair of hats sitting next to us carried a special message from the universe.

 And with that, our visit to Hong Kong’s Disneyland was over.
 There will be more – one-year passes are only about 10% more than one-day passes for students, so we paid the tiny premium for a-la-carte magic.

 We took the subway back to Hong Kong, where we had a lovely gourmet Italian meal to celebrate our adventure.
 We were seated on the terrace and had a lovely view, but the photos did not turn out.
 More’s the pity.